arendst/Tasmota/README.md

 ## Sonoff-Tasmota MODIFIED
 In this repo i will share some mods or fixes which did not get it into the [Sonoff-Tasmota Git from arendst](https://github.com/arendst/Sonoff-Tasmota/).

-The target group are home users which just want to use tasmota with their alexa and dont need every single device or a multi firmware.
+The target group of my mod are users which just want to use tasmota with their alexa and dont need every single device or a multi firmware.

 Ill try to hold it up-to-date with the orginal tasmota as much as i can.